 F. Extend the Subway to Secaucus and build Port Authority Bus Terminal at Secaucus

 Extending the 7 and the PATH train to Secaucus will increase capacity for commuters from New Jersey, and add to the value of the expanded hub at Secaucus Junction.
-New PABT terminal at Secaucus will provide inter-modal transfer opportunity outside of Manhattan, alleviating the congestion in the Lincoln Tunnel.
+New PABT terminal at Secaucus will provide inter-modal transfer opportunity outside of Manhattan, alleviating congestion in the Lincoln Tunnel.

 G. Establish an extensive light rail network in New Jersey